 - The objective of this course is to provide students with the basic knowledge of econometrics.
 Studies will learn the linear regression model theory and its applications in economics or management or finance.

-- to know what research questions can be solved using econometrics
+- to know how the research questions can be solved using econometrics

-- to learn to calculate linear regression coefficients
+- to learn how to calculate linear regression coefficients

 - to know how to interpret coefficients of the linear regression model

 - to be able to detect heteroscedasticity problem